 Most CBD companies will either advertise their products as being a full-spectrum extract or an isolate.
 The distinction between the two relies on the ratio of phytochemicals.

-Conversely, an isolate contains just one compound in “isolation” — usually CBD.
+Conversely, a CBD isolate contains just one compound in “isolation” — usually CBD.
 The process involves stripping away all other phytochemicals, leaving behind pure CBD.

 Where does broad-spectrum come in?